Besides The Seaside

 Schools stayed open even after Boris had advised people not to go to the pub, the cinema, the theatre, a cafe, a restaurant.
 Even when these places were ordered to shut schools stayed open, largely empty but open.
 In an attempt to contain the infection everyone was told to stay at home.
 Teachers, being every parents unofficial baby sitter had to continue on until the point where either schools had neither teachers or students.

 Lessons were cancelled, already demotivated kids had even less enthusiasm than before.
-I felt the need to use the ‘free’ time to check Lidil, Aldi, Tesco etc for food and essential supplies.
+I felt the need to use the ‘free’ time to check Lidil, Aldi, Tesco etc. for food and essential supplies.
 Our house was full, no more food could fit in the freezer.
 I spent over £200.
 Money seemed irrelevant compared to ensuring my two young boys could eat okay.
 It was an scary time, but also oddly exciting for all the wrong reasons.
 It definitely felt like we were living through historic times.
 This was the background to this photography project.
 Blackpool was like everywhere else during the crisis but it wasn’t before it began.
 There’s nowhere like Blackpool, it is a museum and theatre as much as a town.
-I hope these photos book shows this.